groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-latex-documents-groupdocs-merger-java/_index.md

 ---
-title: "How to Join TEX Files Efficiently Using GroupDocs.Merger for Java"
+title: "How to Merge LaTeX Files Efficiently Using GroupDocs.Merger for Java"
-description: "Learn how to join tex files and combine multiple tex files into one seamless document with GroupDocs.Merger for Java.
+description: "Learn how to merge latex files and combine multiple tex files into one seamless document using GroupDocs.Merger for Java.
 Follow this step‑by‑step guide."
-date: "2025-12-29"
+date: "2026-03-04"
 weight: 1
 url: "/java/document-joining/merge-latex-documents-groupdocs-merger-java/"
 keywords: